elAndrew/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 The final project for the Johns Hopkins Coursera course, Getting and Cleaning Data

-Bot run_analysis.R and run_analysis.Rmd are identical code, except that run_analysis.Rmd is in a markdown format for reviewer readability.
+Both run_analysis.R and run_analysis.Rmd are identical code, except that run_analysis.Rmd is in a markdown format for reviewer readability.

 The code assumes that the following files, downloaded from